Vertiv (NYSE:VRT) Price Target Cut to $11.75

-Vertiv (NYSE:VRT – Get Rating) had its price target dropped by research analysts at Cowen from $12.75 to $11.75 in a research note issued on Friday, Stock Target Advisor reports.
-Cowen’s target price suggests a potential upside of 18.09% from the company’s previous close.
+Vertiv (NYSE:VRT – Get Rating) had its target price cut by Cowen from $12.75 to $11.75 in a research note issued to investors on Friday, The Fly reports.
+Cowen’s price objective suggests a potential upside of 18.09% from the stock’s previous close.

-A number of other equities analysts have also commented on the stock.
-Cowen cut their price target on shares of Vertiv from $12.75 to $11.75 in a report on Friday.
-The Goldman Sachs Group lifted their target price on shares of Vertiv from $15.00 to $17.00 and gave the stock a “buy” rating in a research note on Thursday, August 4th.
-Citigroup lifted their price target on shares of Vertiv from $14.00 to $15.00 in a research note on Thursday, August 4th.
-Mizuho decreased their target price on shares of Vertiv from $13.00 to $10.00 and set a “neutral” rating for the company in a research report on Monday, July 18th.
-Finally, Deutsche Bank Aktiengesellschaft decreased their target price on shares of Vertiv from $16.00 to $15.00 and set a “buy” rating for the company in a research report on Wednesday, July 13th.
-One equities research analyst has rated the stock with a sell rating, four have issued a hold rating and four have given a buy rating to the company’s stock.
-According to data from MarketBeat, Vertiv has an average rating of “Hold” and an average target price of $15.75.
+Several other research firms have also issued reports on VRT.
+Deutsche Bank Aktiengesellschaft dropped their price objective on shares of Vertiv from $16.00 to $15.00 and set a “buy” rating for the company in a research report on Wednesday, July 13th.
+TheStreet raised shares of Vertiv from a “d” rating to a “c” rating in a research report on Thursday, September 15th.
+Mizuho lowered their price target on shares of Vertiv from $13.00 to $10.00 and set a “neutral” rating for the company in a report on Monday, July 18th.
+Citigroup raised their price target on shares of Vertiv from $14.00 to $15.00 in a report on Thursday, August 4th.
+Finally, The Goldman Sachs Group raised their price target on shares of Vertiv from $15.00 to $17.00 and gave the company a “buy” rating in a report on Thursday, August 4th.
+One analyst has rated the stock with a sell rating, four have given a hold rating and four have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the stock has a consensus rating of “Hold” and an average target price of $15.75.

 Vertiv Stock Performance